 If you have been to any market in the Pacific you will know the early start is most definitely worth it.

-The market in Alofi runs from 6:00am on Tuesdays and Fridays.
+The Central Market in Alofi runs from 6:00am on Tuesdays and Fridays.

 There is all kinds of locally grown fruits and vegetables, coconuts, seafood, and handicrafts all made on the island.